Laura J. Rittenhouse

 Laura J. Rittenhouse (née, Arter; April 30, 1841 – July 11, 1911) was an American temperance activist, juvenile literature author, poet, businesswoman, and club-woman of the long nineteenth century.
 She was the author of the poem, "Out of the Depths".

-Biography
+Early life and education

 Laura Jacinta Arter was born in Grand Chain, Pulaski County, Illinois, near the Ohio River, April 30, 1841.
 She was a daughter of Dr. Daniel Arter.
 From her parents she inherited her tastes and talent for literature.

-Her education was received in the schools of the sparsely-settled county, but she supplemented her deficient schooling by self-study and wide reading.
+Her education occurred in the schools of the sparsely-settled county, but she supplemented her deficient schooling by self-study and wide reading.